The Early Days

 The Thunder Bay Field Naturalists Club started in January, 1933 when a meeting was called by Lt.-Col. L. S. Dear and Capt.
 S. C. Young to determine the interest in forming a naturalist organization.
 Apparently this was something that had been lacking at the Lakehead, because the interest was immediate.
 As a result of this and other meetings that followed, the club became quite active, with an executive and over thirty members who paid a small fee for membership.
 The first President was Lt.-Col. Dear, with C. E. King as Secretary.
 Young was made Honorary President.
 Shortly after the group joined the Federation of Ontario Naturalists (now Ontario Nature), and have remained a member ever since.
 Birdwatching and botany were the main focus of these early years, along with the collection of plants, eggs, and other specimens for reference collections.

-The club survived the hungry thirties, but succumbed to the decimation of its membership during WWII.
+The club survived the hungry thirties, but succumbed to the decimation of its membership during World War II.
 Claude Garton took over the leadership in 1937 with a membership of 50 persons.
 Dr. Albert Allin was President from 1943 to 1946.
 In 1946 Dr. Howard Quackenbush became President and the club again resumed operation and has grown steadily since.
 Allin again assumed leadership from 1951 to 1953.
 He was succeeded by Keith Denis in 1954.
-In January, 1947 a quarterly newsletter was established that has been published ever since.
+In January, 1947 a quarterly newsletter was established that has been published ever since and is available online under the Publications menu at the top of this page.
 All surviving copies of this and much other historical material are safely housed in the Lakehead University Archives.

 Seventies and Eighties